Cognigy/Documentation/docs/en/docs/ai/flow-nodes/services/http-request.md

 ## Description
 <div class="divider"></div>

-By using the **HTTP Request Node** you are able to perform an HTTP request to a specific resource from within a [Flow]({{config.site_url}}ai/resources/build/flows/).
+By using the HTTP Request Node, you can perform an HTTP request to a specific resource from within a Flow.

-Whenever the HTTP Request Node gets triggered within a [Flow]({{config.site_url}}ai/resources/build/flows/) execution it will perform the defined request to the specified URL.
+Whenever the HTTP Request Node is triggered during a Flow execution, it will perform the defined request to the specified URL.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/flow-nodes/images/b29e843-http-screenshot.jpg" width="100%" />
   <figcaption>HTTP Request Node Configuration Prompt</figcaption>
 </figure>

+## Limitations

+- The default timeout for the HTTP Request Node is 8 seconds in a shared SaaS environment.
+It can be changed for on-premises installations via the `HTTP_NODE_TIMEOUT_IN_SECONDS` environment variable.
+For dedicated SaaS installations, contact Cognigy technical support.

 ## Request Methods
 <div class="divider"></div>
 The HTTP Node can execute the typical CRUD methods, which are:

-- GET
+- `GET`
-- POST
+- `POST`
-- PATCH
+- `PATCH`
-- PUT
+- `PUT`
-- DELETE
+- `DELETE`

 ## General Configuration
 <div class="divider"></div>

-Each request method has certain fields which it shares with the other methods.
-These are the fields:
+Each request method shares certain fields with the others:

 - URL
 - Headers